Information Systems Administrator

 Other Information:

-Work Environment: Individual’s homes, facilities, and office with lighting levels, temperature ranges, air quality, ventilation and noise levels as provided in each setting.
+Work Environment: General office environment with normal lighting levels, temperature, air quality, and ventilation and noise levels.

-Work Schedule: Monday through Friday, regular office hours; some evening and weekend hours required as scheduled.
+Work Schedule: Monday through Friday, regular office hours as scheduled by supervisor; some evening and weekend hours required as scheduled.
 Additional hours as needed to perform job requirements.
 Regular attendance is required.

 HIPAA Access Level 2: Full read/write access to protected health information (PHI), limited to the minimum necessary, for all clients directly served or assigned, as well as all clients indirectly served through case consultation, clinical supervision, program management, or coverage requirements.
 Staff at Level 2 are allowed to seek out client PHI as necessary to perform their assigned duties, but are expected to exercise due precautions to limit exposure to any PHI which is outside the scope of their need to know.
 Utilization of information will be in accordance with HIPAA regulations regarding use limitation, disclosure and requests of PHI.